 Creating your first Blueprint

-A Blueprint is a bill of materials — it tells Stash which items to deduct from your inventory whenever you sell a finished product.
-Use Blueprints for anything made from one or more components: a menu item with ingredients, a retail bundle, a gift box, a kit, or a pre-packed combo.
-Every time the finished product sells through your POS, Stash deducts the components automatically.
+A Blueprint is a recipe — it tells Stash which inventory items to deduct whenever you sell a finished product.
+Use Blueprints for anything you sell that's made from one or more components: a menu item with ingredients, a retail bundle, a gift box, a kit, a pre-packed combo.

 Two examples: